sebastian-j-ibanez/fsync/README.md

 **fsync** is a CLI tool designed to sync files between devices.
 The protocol is entirely P2P, eliminating the need for a server or cloud instance.

 ## Example
-Sync the ~/Pictures directory between two computers on a private network (Computer B has the pictures):
+To sync pictures from computer b -> computer a (on the same network):
 ### Computer A
 ```
 cd ~/Pictures
-fsync listen --scan
+fsync listen
 ```
 ### Computer B
 ```
 cd ~/Pictures
-fsync sync --scan
+fsync sync
 ```
 ## Use Cases
 - Sync wallpapers between devices